You can’t imagine your smart home’s high-level security without a video doorbell camera.

-Most of the video doorbell cameras work on the Event-Based Recording principle that means the doorbells record video only when they detect any event (motion or movement).
+Most of video doorbell cameras work on the Event-Based Recording principle which means the doorbells record video only when they detect any event (motion or movement).

 These types of doorbells are designed with motion detector features that help the doorbell trigger instantly and record that exact event when any movement is detected.